 The Amendment Act implements recommendations from reviews by the former government and the Environment, Resources and Development Committee of Parliament into the adequacy of environment protection in this state.

-The amendments fulfill the government's election commitment to introduce a system of civil penalties for less serious offences under the Act.
-Changes also include establishing a system to clarify local government involvement in the administration of environment protection legislation.
+The amendments introduced a system of civil penalties for less serious offences under the Act.
+Changes also included establishing a system to clarify local government involvement in the administration of environment protection legislation.

 The Amendment Act offers opportunities for more effective administration of the Act and provides the EPA with a wider range of tools, which will lead to better environment protection.